Give yourself something to look forward to

 Another option would be to transfer your booking to another passenger (subject to terms and conditions and introduced by yourselves) and we can normally facilitate this until 10 days prior to departure.

-Finally, depending on the reason you no longer wish to travel, you may be able to claim your travel insurance.
+Finally, depending on the reason you no longer wish to travel, you may be able to claim on your travel insurance.

 What happens if my trip is cancelled?